theAids/pantolav.github.io/cloudant-nosql.md

 Same with MongoDB, Cloudant NoSQl can also use JSON style files to populate the database and it will automatically create the database if it's not yet created.

+Another Cloudant application and Java API reference could be found in this [repository](https://github.com/cloudant/java-cloudant).

 ####**Delete the Application and Cloudant NoSQL DB Service**
 1. Go to [IBM Bluemix](ibm.biz/bluemixph) Website and click the `Dashboard`.
 2. From the `Applications` section, click the `gear` icon in the widget of the `cloudant-<your_name>` application.